perama-v/TODD/example_specs/signatures.md

 ### General Structure

-The nametag database has the following high level structure:
+The signature database has the following high level structure:

 - `Volumes` periodically published
-    - `Chapters` defined by address starting hex characters
+    - `Chapters` defined by signature starting hex characters
         - `Records`
-            - `RecordKey` address a user wants to know about
+            - `RecordKey` hex signature a user wants to know about
-            - `RecordValue` nametags in JSON format
+            - `RecordValue` readable text signatures in utf-8 encoded format
 - Manifest
     - Details about each `Chapter`
     - Link to specification
-    - Nametag specification version
+    - Signature specification version

 Volumes are released periodically and contain `Chapters`.

-Users start with an address, consult the manifest and determine which `Chapters` to obtain, then extract the nametags from those `Chapters`.
+Users start with a signature, consult the manifest and determine which `Chapters` to obtain, then extract the signatures from those `Chapters`.

 ### Notation